ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Object To Grab:** A game object (either within the scene or a prefab) that will be grabbed by the controller on game start.
+ * **Object Is Prefab:** If the `Object To Grab` is a prefab then this needs to be checked, if the `Object To Grab` already exists in the scene then this needs to be unchecked.
  * **Clone Grabbed Object:** If this is checked then the Object To Grab will be cloned into a new object and attached to the controller leaving the existing object in the scene.
 This is required if the same object is to be grabbed to both controllers as a single object cannot be grabbed by different controllers at the same time.
 It is also required to clone a grabbed object if it is a prefab as it needs to exist within the scene to be grabbed.
+ * **Always Clone On Enable:** If `Clone Grabbed Object` is checked and this is checked, then whenever this script is disabled and re-enabled, it will always create a new clone of the object to grab.
+If this is false then the original cloned object will attempt to be grabbed again.
+If the original cloned object no longer exists then a new clone will be created.

+### Class Methods

+#### ClearPreviousClone/0

+  > `public void ClearPreviousClone()`

+  * Parameters
+   * _none_
+  * Returns
+   * _none_

+The ClearPreviousClone method resets the previous cloned object to null to ensure when the script is re-enabled that a new cloned object is created, rather than the original clone being grabbed again.

 ### Example